Texas Auto Accident Laws & Resources

 - The place and time of the car accident.

 - Driver’s license and plate information of the parties involved in the accident.

 - Names and addresses of the insured and the name of the insurance company.

 - The weather and road conditions when the accident happened.

 - The summary of the accident.

 Remember that reporting the accident is the most important part of the process.
 You will be penalized if you won’t report the said event.

 2) Get a copy of the accident report.

-You can easily get a copy of the accident report once you filed the Crash Report from the Department of Transportation’s Crash Report Online Purchase System of Texas.
+You can easily get a copy of the car accident report filed by the police officer on the scene once you filed the Crash Report from the Department of Transportation’s Crash Report Online Purchase System of Texas.
 Before you can get a copy, you will be asked to give some essential information and pay the fees.
 You can get a report copy online.